MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 5. To preserve work in progress, click **File \| Save** then press **Save**.
 6. Press **F5** to run the app.
 Enter the code value you copied previously and press **Tab** to move the focus away from the textbox.
 Verify the icon displays a frown emoji.
-7. Find a different code value that has not been used before.
-You can run **Campus Staff** app created previously to create new visit records.
+7. Find a different code value that has not been used before (it should not have an Actual Start or Actual End value).
+At this time, you can run **Campus Staff** app created previously to create new visit records.
 Verify the icon displays a smile emoji.
 8. Press **ESC** to exit the running app.

 ## Task #6: Publish the app